edgedb/edgedb/docs/stdlib/numbers.rst

     Represents any number of arbitrary precision.

-    In EdgeDB, the philosophy of :eql:type:`bigint` is that using this type should be an explicit opt-in and not implicit.
-Once used, these values should not be accidentally casted to a different numerical type that gives less precision.
+    Our philosophy is that use of :eql:type:`decimal` should always be an explicit opt-in and should never be implicit.
+Once used, these values should not be accidentally cast to a different numerical type that could lead to a loss of precision.

+    In keeping with this philosophy,
-    In addition to this, :ref:`our mathematical functions <ref_std_math>` are designed to keep separation between decimal values and the rest of our numerical types.
+    :ref:`our mathematical functions <ref_std_math>`
+    are designed to maintain separation between decimal values and the rest of our numeric types.

     All of the following types can be explicitly cast into decimal:
     - :eql:type:`str`